 Most Danish homes take part in the count-down to Christmas Eve, partly by lighting a calendar candle every day and partly by lighting the Advent wreath on the last four Sundays before Christmas.
 The calendar candle is a Danish tradition which was first suggested as something to make at home with the children in 1935, but since 1942 has been produced industrially.
 The Advent wreath became really widespread after it had been the motif on the 1946 Christmas seal, the special stamp issued for Christmas every year.
 With its four candles, the Advent wreath marks the four Sundays in the Christian Advent, which is the New Year period of the Church.
 The Church year begins on the first Sunday in Advent, which falls on one of the seven dates between 27 November and 3 December.
 Apart from the calendar candle, the children have one or more Advent calendars, which may either have 24 flaps to be opened one a day or 24 small wrapped-up presents.

 13 December, Lucia Day, is celebrated around the country in nursing homes and hospitals as well as many schools and day-care institutions.
 A small group, mostly girls, processes along the corridors while singing the Santa Lucia song.
 The girls are dressed in white and the Lucia Bride, who leads the procession, carries a wreath with candles.
-The custom, which is of Swedish origin, was introduced in Denmark by ‘Foreningen Norden’ (The Norden Association) during the German Occupation in 1944.
+The custom, which is of Swedish origin, was introduced in Denmark by ‘Foreningen Norden’ (The Norden Association) in 1944.

 Christmas Lunches and Other Christmas Parties